 If you have some Automapping rules from before Tiled 1.9, they should still work much as they always did in most cases.
-When Tiled sees that a rule map contains regions layers, it will automatically bring back the old behavior - rules will be matched in order by default, cells within input regions that are empty in all the input layers for a given layer and index will be treated as "Other", and completely empty output indices will still be selected as valid outputs.
+When Tiled sees that a rule map contains regions layers, it will automatically bring back the old behavior rules will be matched in order by default, and cells within input regions that are empty in all the input layers for a given layer and index will be treated as "Other".